gotchoices/MyCHIPs/doc/learn-tally.md

     applied during that an interval.

   - **Call Notice** *(call)*:
-    The amount of notice required to be given by Vendor to Client in order to call all principal and accrued charges due and payable (i.e. to cancel further credit authorization).
+    The amount of time required to be given by Vendor to Client in order to call all principal and accrued charges due and payable (i.e. to cancel further credit authorization).
 If not present, the debtor has no obligation to reduce principal any faster than is indicated by the Minimum